-In Figure \ref{fig:OOSLLApplication}, it is clear that both CC-FABLE and MGSP exhibit superior performance to ROTATE.
-MGSP performs the best for smaller values of $p_S$, along with exhibiting an essentially monotonically decreasing trend as extra genes are added, so including additional genes does not improve inferences on the genes of interest in using these methods.
-In sharp contrast, CC-FABLE has rapidly improved performance initially as extra genes are added, exhibiting a clear blessing of dimensionality.
+From Figure \ref{fig:OOSLLApplication}, it is clear that both FABLE and MGSP exhibit superior performance to ROTATE.
+MGSP performs the best for smaller values of $p_S$, along with exhibiting an essentially monotonically decreasing trend as extra genes are added, so that including additional genes does not improve inferences on the genes of interest by using these methods.
+In sharp contrast, FABLE shows a rapid initial improvement in performance as extra genes are added, exhibiting a clear blessing of dimensionality.
 After a few hundred genes, the gain levels off, and eventually there is a modest decline, perhaps due to the need to add additional factors not related to the genes of interest when large numbers of additional genes are added.
 Along with FABLE, all three variants of ROTATE also seem to benefit from considering additional variables when training the model, thus highlighting a ``blessing of dimensionality'' phenomenon for these approaches.

-The proposed method thus shows promising results in this high-dimensional gene expression data application and compares favourably to the two state-of-the-art gold standard approaches to Bayesian factor analysis.
-The results obtained from CC-FABLE come at a fraction of the computational budget compared to MGSP due to its embarrassingly parallel sampling scheme requiring no MCMC.
-When fitted on the full dataset on an M1 MacBook Pro with $32$ GB of RAM, CC-FABLE only took $1.1$ seconds to compute the pseudo-posterior mean while running MGSP with $3000$ MCMC and $1000$ burn-in iterates took $\sim 27$ minutes.
-This translates to a speed-up of close to $1600$ times when using CC-FABLE.
+Thus, the proposed method shows promising results and compares favourably with two state-of-the-art approaches to Bayesian factor analysis.
+The results obtained from FABLE come at a fraction of the computational budget compared to MGSP, due to its embarrassingly parallel sampling scheme requiring no MCMC.
+When fitted on the full dataset on an M1 MacBook Pro with $32$ GB of RAM, FABLE only took $1.1$ seconds to compute the posterior mean while running MGSP with $3000$ MCMC and $1000$ burn-in iterates took $\sim 27$ minutes.
+This translates to a speed-up of close to $1600$ times for FABLE.